-- (1) The record for the reconsideration proceeding includes all documents and other material relied upon in issuing the Order on Reconsideration as well as any additional material submitted by the parties, but not considered in the reconsideration proceeding. - (a) The record is maintained in the Workers' Compensation Division's claim file and consists of all documents and material received and date stamped by the director prior to the issuance of the Order on Reconsideration, unless the document(s) is an exact duplicate of what is in the file then the director is not required to retain the duplicate document(s). - (b) The insurer or self-insured employer must not send billing information and duplicate documents to the department, unless specifically requested by the director. - (2) Except as noted in this section, the medical record submitted by the director for arbiter review will consist of all medical documents and medical material produced by the claim under reconsideration, provided the information is allowable under ORS 656.268. - (a3) The director may not submit will send non-medical information, nursing notes, or physical therapy treatment notes to the arbiter unless if: - (Aa) A party requests the director to submit those specific materials to the arbiter; - $(\mathbf{B}\underline{\mathbf{b}})$ The party identifies and provides the director with specific dates of those materials requested to be submitted; and - (Cc) The materials otherwise meet the requirements of this rule. - (b) All medical documents and other medical materials not submitted by the director to the medical arbiter will be stamped in the lower right hand corner "not sent to arbiter". - (34) When any surveillance video obtained prior to closure has been submitted to physician(s) involved in the evaluation or treatment of the worker, it must be provided for arbiter review
+(1) The record for the reconsideration proceeding includes all documents and other material relied upon in issuing the Order on Reconsideration as well as any additional material submitted by the parties, but not considered in the reconsideration proceeding.

+(a) The record is maintained in the Workers' Compensation Division's claim file and consists of all documents and material received and date stamped by the director prior to the issuance of the Order on Reconsideration, unless the document(s) is an exact duplicate of what is in the file then the director is not required to retain the duplicate document(s).

+(b) The insurer or self-insured employer must not send billing information and duplicate documents to the department, unless specifically requested by the director.

+(c) Evidence stored by the parties on audio media and submitted as part of the reconsideration record may only be submitted in transcribed form.

+(2) Except as noted in this section, the medical record submitted by the director for arbiter review will consist of all medical documents and medical material produced by the claim under reconsideration, provided the information is allowable under ORS 656.268.

+(3) The director will send non-medical information, nursing notes, or physical therapy treatment notes to the arbiter if:

+(a) A party requests the director to submit those specific materials;

+(b) The party identifies and provides the director with specific dates of those materials requested to be submitted; and

+(c) The materials otherwise meet the requirements of this rule.

+(4) When any surveillance video obtained prior to closure has been submitted to $\underline{\mathbf{a}}$ physician(s) involved in the evaluation or treatment of the worker, it must be provided for arbiter review.

-- (a) Surveillance video provided for arbiter review must have been reviewed prior to claim closure by a physician involved in the evaluation or treatment of the worker. - (b) All written materials previously forwarded to physician(s) along with the surveillance video, such as investigator field notes, summary or narrative reports, and cover letters, must also be submitted. - (c) Surveillance video must be labeled according to the date(s) and total time of the recording(s). - (45) When reconsideration is requested, the insurer is required to provide the director and the other parties with a copy of all documents contained in the record at claim closure.
-For cases involving a medical service provider who must meet criteria other than those of an attending physician or who practices under contract with a managed care organization, the insurer must provide documentation of the medical service provider's authority to act as an attending physician.
-Any information the director adds to the record, such as the medical arbiter report, will be copied to all parties.
-Responses of the parties to the medical arbiter report will be included in the record if received prior to completion of the reconsideration proceeding. - (5) Since all parties will have a complete copy of the record at reconsideration prior to the issuance of a reconsideration order, additional certified copies of the record will be made at a charge to the requesting party. - (6) When a hearing is scheduled following the appeal of a reconsideration order and the parties or the administrative law judge requests the director to provide the record at reconsideration, either the original claim file or a certified copy of the claim file will be delivered to the Hearings Division two days prior to the hearing.
-The original claim file must be returned to the director within two days after the hearing.
+(a) Surveillance video provided for arbiter review must have been reviewed prior to claim closure by a physician involved in the evaluation or treatment of the worker.

+(b) All written materials previously forwarded to \underline{a} physician(s) along with the surveillance video, such as investigator field notes, summary or narrative reports, and cover letters, must also be submitted.

+(c) Surveillance video must be labeled according to the date(s) and total time of the recording(s).

+(5) When reconsideration is requested, the insurer is required to provide the director and the other parties with a copy of all documents contained in the record at claim closure.
+For cases involving a medical service health care provider who must meet criteria other than those of an attending physician or who practices under contract with a managed care organization, the insurer must provide documentation of the medical service health care provider's authority to act as an attending physician.
+Responses of the parties to the medical arbiter report will be included in the record if received prior to completion of the reconsideration proceeding.

 Stat.
-Auth.: ORS 656.726, and 1999 OR Laws Chapter 313 Stats.
-Implemented: ORS 656.268(6), and 1999 OR Laws Chapter 313 Hist: Amended 11/1/07 as WCD Admin.
+Auth.: ORS656.726, and 1999 OR Laws Chapter 313 Stats.Implemented: ORS 656.268(6), and 1999 OR Laws Chapter 313 Hist: Amended 11/1/07 as WCD Admin.
 Order 07-059, eff.
-1/2/08
+1/2/08 Amended 12-1-2009 as WCD Admin.
+Order 09-056 eff.
+1-1-2010